juanjaragavi/topfinanzas-ac-image-email-templates/README.md

 ## Overview

-This repository contains a collection of HTML templates used for ActiveCampaign email broadcasts that have already been distributed.
+This repository contains a collection of screenshots of successful past email campaigns, as well as HTML templates used for ActiveCampaign email broadcasts with outstanding performance records.

 ## Purpose